-Royal Terrace is a one-sided street, ie. there are houses on one side only which takes the pressure off the parking a bit.
+Royal Terrace is a one-sided street, (houses on one side only) which takes some pressure off car parking.

 Also, don't be put off by all the "Residents Only" car parking.

-There is no bus route along Royal Terrace but a lot of Lothian Buses services run not far away along Leith Street/Walk and Royal Terrace.
+There is no bus route along Royal Terrace but a lot of Lothian Buses services run not far away along Leith Street, Leith Walk and London Road.

-Waverley railway station is fairly handy (less than a mile) to the south west and about 10-15 minutes brisk walk while St Andrew Square bus station is just a little further away beside Waverley.
+Waverley railway station is fairly handy (less than a mile) to the south west and about 10-15 minutes brisk walk while St Andrew Square bus station is just a little further away near-ish to Waverley.

 Sign up to the Edinburgh Folk Club's email circulation list above to receive info 'as and when'.
 This info will be conveyed mainly via the club's weekly newsletter each Monday during the club's annual season.
 The newsletter is packed with info about EFC as well as info from all over Scotland about folk clubs, gigs and concerts, festivals - what's going on generally around the country to inform the travelling folk fan.